ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 - theme: a theme identifier for styling - Android only
 - logo: a logo to display - Android only
 - uiElement: a jQuery selector for web login - Web only
-- anonymous : if true log in an an anonymous user upon initialisation
+- anonymous : if true log in an an anonymous user upon initialisation (default false)
+- smartLockEnabled : enable SmartLock to store credentials - Android only (default true)
+- smartLockHints : enable SmartLock hints - Android only (default false)

 Methods
 ==